 So how does one go about defining their USP?

-To get on track with defining your own USP there are just a few questions that you need to be able to answer.
-So here are the questions you have to answer in order to distill the essence of what makes you special, and why somebody should deal with you.
+To get on track with defining your own USP there are just 3 essential questions that you need to be able to answer, as they lead you to the essence of what makes you special, and why somebody should deal with you.

 (Note: not what are the mechanics or functions of my job, but what things do I achieve for others)

 (Note: “passionate” is an over-used word, but think about what you would do for no financial reward (if you could), because you genuinely love doing it)